-In this section, we examine whether the findings from Tables 6 and 7 are robust to different research design choices.
-In the interest of brevity, we focus on the 63-day return horizon, and we only report the coefficients testing whether Quant Reports are more informative than pre-period reports (Post × Quant - Pre) and more informative than post-period Non-Quant Reports (Post × Quant - Post × Non-Quant).
-For reference, Row 1 of Table 8 reports the baseline results from Tables 6 and 7.
+In this section, we examine whether the findings from Tables 7 and 8 are robust to different research design choices.
+In the interest of brevity, we focus on the 63-day return horizon, and we only report the coefficients testing whether Quant Reports are more informative than pre-period reports (Post $\times$ Quant - Pre) and more informative than post-period Non-Quant Reports (Post $\times$ Quant - Post $\times$ Non-Quant).
+For reference, Row 1 of Table 9 reports the baseline results from Tables 7 and 8.

 Rows 2-5 explore whether our results are robust to the inclusion of various fixed effects.
-First, since quant ratings are relative to a sector, in Row 2 we replace month fixed effects with sector × month fixed effects.
-Rows 3 and 4 include firm fixed effects and firm × report rating fixed effects.
-The inclusion of firm fixed effects (Row 3) helps address the concern that some firms have persistently higher return, while the inclusion of firm × report rating fixed effects addresses the concern that report informativeness is particularly strong for certain types of firms (e.g., the returns on smaller stocks following buy recommendations is particularly large, while the return following sell recommendations are particularly small).
-Rows 5 and 6 include contributor and contributor × report rating fixed effects.
-The inclusion of contributor × report rating fixed effects is particularly useful in controlling for differences in contributor skill.
+First, since quant ratings are relative to a sector, in Row 2 we replace month fixed effects with sector $\times$ month fixed effects.
+Rows 3 and 4 include firm fixed effects and firm $\times$ report rating fixed effects.

+The inclusion of firm fixed effects (Row 3) helps address the concern that some firms have persistently higher return, while the inclusion of firm $\times$ report rating fixed effects addresses the concern that report informativeness is particularly strong for certain types of firms (e.g., the returns on smaller stocks following buy recommendations is particularly large, while the return following sell recommendations are particularly small).
+Rows 5 and 6 include contributor and contributor $\times$ report rating fixed effects.
+The inclusion of contributor $\times$ report rating fixed effects is particularly useful in controlling for differences in contributor skill.
 We find that the main patterns are qualitatively similar across all specifications.

 The year-by-year results reported in Figures 3 and 4 suggest that quant ratings began influencing SA reports immediately in 2019.
 Accordingly, in Row 7, we expand the definition of Post to include 2019.
 We find the results are qualitatively unchanged.
-One concern is that our results are being driven by a few stocks with extreme returns (e.g., GME) that generated very extreme returns during the post-period.
+One concern is that our results are being driven by a few stocks that earned very extreme returns during the post-period (e.g., GME).
 To explore this possibility, we repeat the tests after winsorizing returns at the 1st and 99th percentile (Row 8).
 We find the post estimates are very similar (and more precisely estimated), which alleviates the concern that our results are driven by a small set of influential outliers.